Wilmer Flores Player Props: Giants vs. Rockies

-On Friday, Wilmer Flores (.472 on-base percentage in past 10 games, 140 points above season-long percentage) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 10:15 PM ET.
+On Saturday, Wilmer Flores (.600 slugging percentage in past 10 games, including two home runs) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 4:05 PM ET.

-In his last appearance, he had three hits (going 3-for-4) against the Mariners.
+He strung together two hits (going 2-for-4) in his most recent game against the Rockies.

 Wilmer Flores Game Info & Props vs. the Rockies